LLWarrenP/ST-Vacation-Manager/README.md

 2. It is highly suggested to create a vacation routine such as "I'm on Vacation!".
 This will allow you to pick and choose how devices are turned off for vacation (either in the app or via the routine that the app invokes).
 Duplication isn't an issue (turning off a light or valve in both places) and it gives you some insurance on the off chance that the device does not receive the command the first time.
 Another reason is that the app does not implement controls of HVAC, locks or other things that are well taken care of by a routine where duplication is unnecessary.

-3. For the House Sitter, it is suggested to use a device like the SmarThings Arrival fob or similar but any presence sensor can be used.
+3. For the House Sitter, it is suggested to use a device like the SmartThings Arrival fob or similar but any presence sensor can be used.
 It is advisable to have the app execute your "Goodbye!" or similar routine after the House Sitter leaves so as to ensure that everything is secure.

 # Installation